IUREDCap/redcap-etl-module/tests/web/README.md

     * the title of the project is unique
     * the project is approved for REDCap-ETL use (by the non-admin user)
     * the project has no ETL configurations
+    * the project has an API token with export permission

 4. Install Composer if you don't already have it, and run the following command in the tests/web directory: